-Treasury Metals will optimize an engineered cover to mitigate chemical instability using empirical data that is gathered during the life of the Project, in general accordance with Peck, Advantages and limitations of the observational method in applied soil mechanics (Peck 1969).
+Treasury Metals will optimize an engineered cover to mitigate chemical instability using empirical data that is gathered during the life of the Project, in general accordance with Peck (1969).
 Examples of empirical data include embankment foundation conditions and performance (actual and modeled) of the low-permeability floor and embankments.
-Treasury Metals will optimize, design and install an engineered cover (either a dry or wet cover) to mitigate chemical stability issues in accordance with Section 59 of Schedule 2 of O. Regulation 240/00.
+Treasury will optimize, design and install an engineered cover to mitigate chemical stability issues in accordance with Section 59 of Schedule 2 of O. Regulation 240/00.